-Chris Anderson popularized the term “The Long Tail” in a 2004 Wired magazine article and the concept has become the basis for countless business models.
+Chris Anderson popularized the term “The Long Tail” in a 2004 Wired magazine article that became the inspiration for a best-selling book.
+The concept has become the basis for countless business models.
 Before the term was prevalent, Amazon had already grown from the effects of a Long Tail—which describes the graphical representation of the popularity of all books available in the world, 80% or more of which are not sufficiently popular to justify the expense of stocking them in a traditional bookstore.
 The economics of combining broadly eclectic tastes with efficient online distribution is what make it work.

 The Long Tail flips the conventional business logic of “power law” on its head by capturing value from the Long Tail of less popular, less profitable content.
 In recent years, the promise of The Long Tail has become a mirage for online media-makers.
 Successful long-tail strategies hinge on companies’ ability to provide a large scale of niche products at little to no marginal distribution costs.
 If the collective number of products in the tail is not large enough, it will not work.
 In other words, it mostly serves the interests of big corporations that can accumulate and distribute massive amounts of content, not independent producers who create the content.
 In fact, in his critique of Anderson in The New Yorker, Malcolm Gladwell asked, “Why are the self-interested motives of powerful companies being elevated to a philosophical principle?”

-To make matters worse, since news goes out of date quickly, the value of heLong Tail is limited for journalistic organizations.
+To make matters worse, since news goes out of date quickly, the value of The Long Tail is limited for journalistic organizations.
 Furthermore, many types of media require considerable production expense, such as investigative journalism, television dramas or console video games.
 Even with a long time period, The Long Tailis often insufficient to recoup these costs.
 For example, Netflix’s long-tail model worked for distributing other producers’ films, but when they tried to produce and fund their own films, costs were prohibitive.
 As a result, NetFlix closed its Red Envelope Entertainment division in 2008 after investing in more than 100 film productions and losing money every year.

 The power of “power law”